 - Taking wildlife with centerfire rifles is prohibited during wild hog hunts.

-- Children under the age of 16 hunting with a firearm must be in the presence of a supervising adult.
+- Children under the age of 16 hunting with a firearm or air gun must be in the presence of a supervising adult.

 - No person shall discharge a firearm or have a loaded firearm in hand while under the influence of alcohol or drugs.